SeanMooney/tachyon/design/08-testing/gabbi-tests.md

 This captures the YAML filename, grouping tests from the same file.

+### Concurrent Safety

+The threaded server approach provides isolation for concurrent execution:

+- **Port Allocation**: Each stestr worker process allocates its own `TEST_PORT` at module import time
+- **No Global State**: Each fixture manages its own server instance
+- **Sequential Within File**: Tests in a YAML file share a server, running sequentially
+- **Parallel Across Files**: Different YAML files can run in separate processes

 ## Creating New Tests

 ### 1. Create YAML File